 The responsibilities of this department include:

-- Oversight and administration of Title I, Race to the Top, Title III, 21st Century Learning Centers, and various grants and programs.
+- Oversight and administration of Title I, III, IVA, IVB, V, IX, and various grants and programs.

 - Work with the Title II-A Director on aspects of Title II-A Related to other Federal Programs.